Alzheimer's Disease and Legal Issues

 - Living trusts.
 Enables a person (the grantor or trustor) to create a trust and appoint himself or herself or someone else as trustee (usually an individual or bank) to carefully invest and manage trust assets once the grantor is no longer able to manage finances because of cognitive impairment.

 - A will.
-Is a document created by an individual that names an executor (the person who will manage the estate) and beneficiaries (those who will receive the estate at the time of the person's death).
+A document created by an individual that names an executor (the person who will manage the estate) and beneficiaries (those who will receive the estate at the time of the person's death).

 A caregiver of an individual who no longer has the legal capacity to execute powers of attorney or trusts may have to become that individual's guardian or conservator.
 A guardian/conservator, appointed by a court, has the legal authority to make decisions regarding the care and custody of the person with Alzheimer's disease.